Madeira Discovery Tour

 Over its history, Madeira has been visited by merchants, explorers and had brief periods of occupation including British troops, which has resulted in a diverse population from North Africa and blonde, blue-eyed Europeans.
 Christopher Columbus married the first Governor’s grand-daughter in the 15th century when the Portuguese settlers arrived on the island.
 The island has a wealthy history of sugar cane plantations and has bred many romantic stories of pirates.
 Sugar cane is no longer the main crop; this has been replaced with vines that produce the famous Madeira wine.
 The amazing beauty of the island rising from the ocean with steep cliffs and high mountains was once believed to be the lost civilisation of Atlantis.

-Funchal – The island’s capital and main harbour.
-White houses and distinctive tiled roofs flow down to the harbour, favoured by cruise ships.
+The island’s capital and main harbour, has white houses and distinctive tiled roofs, which flow down to the harbour.
 Reflecting its wealth and history, this capital boasts large hotels and is a good destination for shopping and sightseeing.
 There are three key elements: the market, old town and seafront.
 The old town has narrow, cobbled streets and older fishermen’s houses.
 The market has two storeys, built in 1937, and is vibrant and colourful.
 At the seafront, a modern cable car station takes passengers to the hill top town of Monte.
 This is where the wealthy merchants of Funchal lived to enjoy the cooler air and is well known as the start of the famous wooden toboggan ride down the cobbled streets.
 There are also some beautiful botanical gardens to visit.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
-The coach transfer to Caniço de Baixo takes 30 minutes.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The short coach transfer takes approx 15 minutes to the Hotel Galosol.

-Jim is a professional horticulturist with more than 35 years experience, working in local authority parks departments and commercial nurseries, in Britain and abroad.
+Jim is a professional horticulturist with more than 35 years' experience working in local authority parks departments and commercial nurseries, in Britain and abroad.
 For more than 15 years he was a lecturer in plant production and landscape management.
 He has also run his own nursery and landscape design business.
 Jim combines visiting gardens and plant spotting with hiking and sightseeing in various countries.
-Jim leads Walking, Discovery and Garden Tours in Europe, and Garden Tours in the UK.
+Jim leads Walking, Discovery and Garden Tours in Europe.

 Dates & Prices